 Step 5: Add filling to the crust.
 Add dollops of each color and the remaining white filling, alternating to form a pattern.

 Step 6: Chill and decorate.
-Use a skewer or toothpick to swirl the colors together.
+Use a skewer or knife to swirl the colors together.
 Pop it into the refrigerator for at least 8 hours and then decorate it with more Cool Whip before slicing!

 Recipe Tips